 INSTANT POT YOGURT CAME OUT STRINGY AND GLOOPY

 I have had this happen once.
 I suspect the following:

 - The pot was not clean and there was some bacteria in the Instant Pot liner that affected the incubation.

 - The quality of the sweetened condensed milk.

 - The milk had an inconsistency that did not affect the taste, but affected the incubation and final texture.

 I will also add that I have never had the yogurt come out stringy when I use Fairlife milk.
-It is the most fail-proof milk I have used, no matter what brand of sweetener or starter I use.
+It is the most fail-proof milk I have used, no matter the brand of sweetener or starter.